silliman/zmarbles/README.md

 Simply run `./zmarbles-setup.sh` from within your *zmarbles* directory.
 Running this command with no arguments will display some brief help.

 There are four positional arguments to the `./zmarbles-setup.sh` script.
-The first argument is required and should be either `up` or `down` or `restart`.
-This is to indicate what action you want to take against the zmarbles app (and the underlying Hyperledger Fabric network infrastructure that supports it).  **up** and **down** are self-explanatory and **restart** will attempt to bring down the network and reset things before bringing the network back up again.
+The first argument is required and should be either `up` or `down` or `restart` or `init`.
+This is to indicate what action you want to take against the zmarbles app (and the underlying Hyperledger Fabric network infrastructure that supports it).  **up** and **down** are self-explanatory and **restart** will attempt to bring down the network and reset things before bringing the network back up again.  **init** is intended for one-time use and will download Hyperledger Fabric v1.0.3 Docker images and will download the cryptogen and configtxgen v1.0.3 binaries and place them in a directory named *bin* in your current directory.

 The second argument is the name of the channel to create.
 It defaults to `mychannel`.